douggrubba/ci_haversine/readme.md

 * Support joins (ie join company meta to a store locations table)
 * Change direction of result
 * Put `units` param right after longitude
+* Refractor into a more general GIS model?